 Leading Asia-Pacific legal services sector organizations taking part

 Some of the Asia-Pacific region’s leading legal services sector organizations will play an integral part in the event including LexisNexis, Norton Rose Fulbright, Simpson Grierson, Minter Ellison, Allens, Legal Vision, LawPath, Maddocks, Herbert Smith Freehills, Federal Court of Australia, Seyfarth Shaw, WestPac, Telstra and Co-Squared.

 Professionals from these organizations will participate as expert third-party facilitators and will be putting their expertise on display before 200 attendees and the global legal services community via a variety of social media channels including Twitter.

-Janders Dean a pioneer in cutting edge legal services practice management
+Janders Dean is a pioneer in cutting-edge legal services practice management

 Janders Dean is one of the first to introduce — and is widely considered to be the industry leader in — Service Design, Design Thinking, and Client Co-Creation.

 With many of the Asia-Pacific region’s leading legal thinkers and leaders participating and sharing their unique perspectives, this event is a must-follow for legal services sector professionals throughout the world.